-Socio-legal Studies from Wageningen Agricultural University, the Netherlands.
-Prior to joining the ADB in 1999, she worked with a Legal Aid Institute in Indonesia to handle structural legal cases involving property rights and customary land issues; taught Gender and Development at Leiden University, the Netherlands; and was a post-doctoral research fellow on social security issues, the Netherlands.
-UMALI, Pancho (Chopan) Pancho (Chopan) Umali is Partner at CVCLAW Villaraza Cruz Marcelo & Angangco in Manila.
-He studied law at the University of the Philippines and has been active in the legal profession ever since.
+Philippines and has been active in the legal profession ever since.
 His fields of practice include corporate and business law, immigration, government contracts, mining and natural resources.
 Pancho has been active as conference speaker and published in the Inter-Pacific Bar Association Journal.
-CORPUZ, Jennifer Jennifer Tauli Corpuz coordinates the Human Rights and National Policy Advocacy Desk of Tebtebba Foundation (Indigenous Peoples' International Center for Policy Research and Education).
+11 Ms. CORPUZ, Jennifer Head, Tebtebba's International Human Rights Law and Indigenous Peoples' Rights Programme Jennifer Tauli Corpuz coordinates the Human Rights and National Policy Advocacy Desk of Tebtebba Foundation (Indigenous Peoples' International Center for Policy Research and Education).
 She recently completed her term as the 2012 Indigenous Intellectual Property Law Fellow of the World Intellectual Property Organization (WIPO) in Geneva, Switzerland.
 An indigenous woman from the Kankana-ey (Igorot) People of Mountain Province in the Philippines and a lawyer by profession, she conducts regular trainings on indigenous peoples' rights in the international system, several of which have focused on free, prior and informed consent (FPIC).
-Jennifer obtained her Master of Laws (Ll.M.) in Indigenous Peoples' Law and Policy (IPLP) from the James E. Rogers College of Law of the The University of Arizona.
+Jennifer obtained her Master of Laws (LI.M.) in Indigenous Peoples' Law and Policy (IPLP) from the James E. Rogers College of Law of the The University of Arizona.
 She represented indigenous peoples in the negotiations leading to the adoption of the Nagoya Protocol on Access and Benefit-Sharing to the Convention on Biological Diversity (CBD).
 She was part of a team that conducted an in-depth assessment of the implementation of the FPIC Guidelines in the Philippines, which studied a significant number of the 310 FPIC processes conducted under the guidelines.